hpi-swa-teaching/Algernon-Launcher/README.md

 - Print and evaluate Smalltalk expressions (e.g. enter `= 2*3`)
 - Action verbs for filtering and quick access (e.g. `run SomeTest` will only search for tests and set a default action)

+### Full Text Search in Classes

+Enter a class name to search within.
+Hit the right arrow key.
+Enter the search term for full text search (mehtod names and code) in that class.
+Matching methods are listed.

 ## Credits